 I was determined to “power through” because I knew breastfeeding until at least two is recommended by the World Health Organization and I knew it was good for her development.
 I even continued nursing her after her sister was born.
 Ideally, I wanted to let her nurse as long as she wanted and then let her self-wean.

 RELATED: Breastfeeding a toddler

 But the negative feelings continued.
-Almost every time General Leia nursed, it made my skin crawl.
+Almost every time my oldest nursed, it made my skin crawl.
 Seriously, it felt weird and gross and creepy.
-But not with baby Bella Bean!
+But not the newborn!
 I had no problem nursing my infant, only my toddler.

 I know how upsetting it is to have nursing aversion.
 Let me share my story so you can learn how to get past nursing aversion, whether that’s to get it to go away or gently wean your child.

 How it feels to have nursing aversion / nursing agitation

 Nursing aversion/agitation is like nothing else.
 It’s hard to describe unless it’s happened to you.
 In case you’re wondering what to expect, here’s the best way I know to explain nursing aversion symptoms.

 Nursing my daughter didn’t hurt.
 In fact, at the time I wished it did hurt.
 Hurt I could deal with.
 Pain I could handle.
 But this intense feeling of annoyance, even rage, was something I couldn’t battle.
 It’s like when a creepy guy touches you and makes your skin crawl, except it’s your own kid.

 And then there was the guilt and shame.
 How could I feel this way about my own little girl?
 What kind of mother am I?!